Why Choose Cedars-Sinai Marina del Rey Hospital for Mitral Valve Disease Treatment?

-The highly skilled surgeons at Marina Del Rey Hospital offer multiple treatment approaches for mitral valve disease, including mitral valve repair and mitral valve replacement, depending on the complexity and type of the condition.
+The highly skilled surgeons at Cedars-Sinai Marina del Rey Hospital offer multiple treatment approaches for mitral valve disease, including mitral valve repair and mitral valve replacement, depending on the complexity and type of the condition.
 Thus, by opting for the most suitable surgical procedure for mitral valve disease, the patient’s quality of life will improve significantly and their postoperative discomfort will be reduced as well.

 Mitral valve disease is a condition in which the mitral valve that is found between the left chambers of the heart stops functioning in a normal manner.
 This valve permits the flow of blood from the left atrium to the left ventricle but not vice versa.
 In patients with mitral valve defects, the blood flows backward into the left atrium resulting in insufficient amounts of oxygen-rich blood being pumped out of the left ventricle to supply the body parts.
 Symptoms such as fatigue and feeling short of breath may be experienced with mitral valve disease, but most patients, however, may not have any symptoms.
 If left untreated, mitral valve disease may turn serious as severe cases may lead to life-threatening conditions such as arrhythmia and heart failure.